The following resources provide further savings tips, along with guidance on how to keep your home warm and dry:

 A free and independent energy price comparison website from Consumer NZ.

-A Tenancy Services resource for boarding houses which includes plenty of general healthy homes advice.
+A Tenancy Services resource for rental homes which includes plenty of healthy homes advice.

 The HomeFit Online Check is a self-assessment tool for landlords, homeowners and renters to find out how they can improve their home's warmth and dryness.